Villarrealized/piglatin-translator/README.md

 # English to Pig Latin Translator
 Translate English into Pig Latin!

-Read `pig_latin_rules.pdf` for a basic rundown of the rules that were followed in making this Pig Lating translator.
+Read `pig_latin_rules.pdf` for a basic rundown of the rules that were followed in making this Pig Latin translator.
 The only rule that was not followed was the **Compound Word Rule** because it is far too complex for this simple project to implement.

 If you want to challenge yourself or use this as an exercise, do not look at `solution.py`!
 If you find any issues or have any suggestions for improvements to the solution or the tests, you may submit a pull request!
 If you're just here for the translation code, `solution.py` is what you want.
 ## Testing & Developing your own translator